Skip to main content

 Traveling From Far Distances (Rural and Out of State)

 Travel can be burdensome, and although we are able to do some visits via Telehealth, please make accommodations to come in person as well.
 Good preparation is critical to having a good outcome.
-You will be required to stay in Salt Lake City for between two to five weeks after the surgery, depending on the type of surgery, and will need someone to accompany you and assist during that time.
+You will be required to stay in Salt Lake City for between 3–8 weeks after the surgery, depending on the type of surgery, and will need someone to accompany you and assist during that time.

 Hear from Our Patients